History of Apple Inc.: Corporate performance

 Under leadership of John Sculley, Apple issued its first corporate stock dividend on May 11, 1987.
 A month later on June 16, Apple stock split for the first time in a 2:1 split.
-Apple kept a quarterly dividend with about 0.3% yield until November 21, 1995.
 Between March 1988 and January 1989, Apple undertook five acquisitions, including software companies Network Innovations, Styleware, Nashoba Systems, and Coral Software, as well as satellite communications company Orion Network Systems.

 Apple continued to sell both lines of its computers, the Apple II and the Macintosh.
 A few months after introducing the Mac, Apple released a compact version of the Apple II called the Apple IIc.
 And in 1986 Apple introduced the Apple IIGS, an Apple II positioned as something of a hybrid product with a mouse-driven, Mac-like operating environment.
 Even with the release of the first Macintosh, Apple II computers remained the main source of income for Apple for years.

 The Mac family

 At the same time, the Mac was becoming a product family of its own.
 The original model evolved into the Mac Plus in 1986 and spawned the Mac SE and the Mac II in 1987 and the Mac Classic and Mac LC in 1990.
 Meanwhile, Apple attempted its first portable Macs: the failed Macintosh Portable in 1989 and then the more popular PowerBook in 1991, a landmark product that established the modern form and ergonomic layout of the laptop.
 Popular products and increasing revenues made this a good time for Apple.
 MacAddict magazine has called 1989 to 1991 the "first golden age" of the Macintosh.

-On February 19, 1987, Apple registered the "Apple.com" domain name, making it one of the first hundred companies to register a .com address on the nascent Internet.